SKIP TO MAIN

 NATIFS meal kit prep

 Thousands gather in front of the Idaho state capitol for a No Kings rally in Boise on Oct.
 18, 2025.
-Photo courtesy of ACLU-Idaho.
+Photo courtesy of the ACLU of Idaho.

 That information helped those present at the October 2025 raid in Wilder, ID, where hundreds of law enforcement officers, including from the FBI and ICE, arrested more than 100 people.
 “Some were able to take out their cell phones and document what was happening.
 Some asserted their rights to law enforcement, who responded aggressively,” according to Morales.
 “Their efforts to document and advocate for their rights in the moment will help us hold the government accountable for its actions.”